alphagov/datainsight-narrative-collector/README.md

 ## About

 This collector forms part of the Data Insight Platform.
-It collects the latest content for the leader for the public dashboard and broadcasts that message on a message bus.
+It collects the latest content for the narrative for the public dashboard and broadcasts that message on a message bus.

 ## Key

 The key for the topic exchange that this collector broadcasts to is:

-    googledrive.leader
+    googledrive.narrative

 ## Format